At the time of our last full, published article, 27 of the 139 plumbing

 Makes and model numbers of all fixtures and appliances the plumber supplies

-Where fixtures are to be located and where pipes are to run
+Location of fixtures and where pipes will run

 What permits the company will secure